DinorahSkidelsky/DinorahSkidelsky/README.md

 # ¡ Hi there 👋 !
+I'm Dinorah
-I'm Dinorah, Full Stack Web Developer 👩‍💻
+## Full Stack Web Developer 👩‍💻

-##### I consider myself a responsible and proactive person in terms of deadlines and objectives to meet.
+I consider myself a responsible and proactive person in terms of deadlines and objectives to meet.
 I enjoy learning new technologies and improving myself day by day, working as a team, contributing new ideas and at the same time listening to those of my colleagues.
 I am also a lawyer, which gave me experience in dealing with the client and in solving problems ✨

 #### My skills❗️(*although not exclusively since I am constantly learning*)